Three Twins at the Crater School

-Of course, sitting with their backs to the window also meant that their gaze couldn't stray to the distractions of the view: the deep and mysterious lake, the crater walls, the wide and tawny sky.
+Of course, sitting with their backs to the window also meant that their gazes couldn't stray to the distractions of the view: the deep and mysterious lake, the crater walls, the wide and tawny sky.
 It was even possible - Tasha had been heard to allow, once - that Miss Leven sat them there deliberately and for precisely that reason, when she wanted to speak seriously on a matter.

-Without the grim and foreboding desk between them, and with no shameful reason to duck their heads and glower at the carpet, they could focus more readily than usual on Miss Leven herself: the steel-grey hair that she wore cropped uncommonly short, the tweed costume with just a touch of lace at wrists and neck, the grey-green eyes that were kinder than her stiff appearance might suggest.
+Without the grim and foreboding desk between them, and with no shameful reason to duck their heads and glower at the floorboards, they could focus more readily than usual on Miss Leven herself: the steel-grey hair that she wore cropped uncommonly short, the tweed costume with just a touch of lace at wrists and neck, the grey-green eyes that were kinder than her stiff appearance might suggest.

 "Well, girls, how has your holiday been?"

-They had resigned themselves to three weeks in an empty school with resentful teachers watching over them, but it hadn't been like that at all.
-There were a dozen girls who stayed, because of illness at home or families gone back to Earth or - in Rowany's case - extra tuition for her Oxford entrance; and the staff who stayed with them - Miss Leven included, and none of them obviously resentful - had contrived to give them a jollier time than they could remember, in school or out of it.
+They had resigned themselves accordingly to three weeks in an empty school with resentful teachers watching over them, but it hadn't been like that at all.
+There were a dozen girls who stayed, because of illness at home or families gone back to Earth or - in Rowany's case - extra tuition for her Oxford entrance; and the staff who stayed with them - Miss Leven included, and none of them obviously resentful - had contrived to give everyone a jollier time than they could remember, in school or out of it.
 They'd had parties, games, unexpected challenges, expeditions all around.
 The solemnities of Easter had been duly marked and made a deeper impression than before, perhaps because they had been set about with such fun.
 Three weeks had flown by, and the twins were almost - almost! - sorry that this interlude must end tomorrow, when the rest of the school returned.

 It was a hard thing to say, to the adult most responsible.
 They did their best, though, tripping over each other's broken sentences as they struggled to convince her that they weren't being merely mannerly, they really had enjoyed themselves thoroughly.
 At last she laughed aloud, clapped her hands to her ears and cried, "Enough, twins, enough!
 I don't quite think that 'splendacious' is a word within the meaning of the act, so I'll ask you not to use that again, please, but the meaning is clear and delightful to hear.
 I may also say on behalf of the staff and myself that it has been a pleasure to share our Easter with you, and I will be writing to your mother to say so.

 "But now," she went on, abruptly solemn, "I have something to ask of you, Tasha, Tawney.
-I know you have a double-score of friends here, in your own house and others, in your own year and others; and I know that even so, you are much inclined to keep your own company when it matters, that you two are all in all to each other.
+I know you have a double"score of friends here, in your own house and others, in your own year and others; and I know that even so, you are much inclined to keep your own company when it matters, that you two are all in all to each other.
 That is inevitable; it must always be 'two against the world' to some degree, for twins.
 But this term I'd like to see you make a special effort to let a third in, if you will.

 "Of course I can't oblige you to make friends, let alone to share your private times and special places" - oh glory, did she know about the roof?
 She seemed to know everything else - "but you may be the only ones here who can truly help this girl.
 She's a twin, you see, and only you two can really know what that means, deep inside.
 But Rachel is here without her other half, she's a twin alone.
 I think particularly that only a twin can understand that especial sorrow.
 I was afraid a little that seeing you two together would only exacerbate her trouble, but in fact I am in hopes that you can comfort her, in ways that we singletons would never conceive."

-They had been apart, of course: on separate trips with one parent or the other, and once for a cruel, eternal month when Tawney took the mumps and Tasha didn't, the only time they'd never thought to share.
+They had been apart, of course: on separate trips with one parent or the other, and once for a cruel, eternal month when Tawney took the mumps and Tasha didn't, the only thing they'd never thought to share.
 They gazed at each other now, reliving that time, that sense of loss; and then Tasha - of course Tasha! - asked, "Please, Miss Leven - how did she come to lose her twin?"
 It was their worst nightmare, the impossible fancy; they were holding hands tightly on the window-seat now, struggling not to imagine it.